harmonicalchemy/my-opensim-docs/OpenSim-MetaWorlds/OpenSim-Grid-Docs/HAP-OpenSim-Region-Server-Build-Config-ALL.md

 Now you will see the your new UDP ports added to the list...

 - **Open Port 9000 for TCP:** This is the Simulator HTTP port.
 This is not the region port, but the port the entire simulator listens on.
-This port uses the TCP protocol, whilethe region ports use UDP.
+This port uses the TCP protocol, whilst the region ports use UDP.
 This port must be unique to the simulator.
-It has been set within OpenSim.ini as follows: `http_listener_port = 9000`
+It has been set within OpenSim.ini as follows:
+`http_listener_port = 9000`

 ```yaml